Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Partial Bell polynomials as -hypergeometric polynomials

-and indeterminants are identified as $x_i=w_i/i!$, $i\in[r\wedge(n-k+1)]$.
-The indeterminants will be parameters in statistical inferences.
-For the associated partial Bell polynomial $B_{n,k,(r)}(w_\cdot)$ the identity is not evident, however, the identity (\ref{ide:aBell_d}) leads an expression as the partial Bell polynomial, which is identical to $n!$ times of the $A$-hypergeometric polynomial with
+and the indeterminants are identified as $x_i=w_i/i!$, $1\le i\le r\wedge(n-k+1)$.
+The indeterminants will be parameters in statistical contexts.
+For the associated partial Bell polynomial $B_{n,k,(r)}(w)$, the identity is not evident.
+However, identity (\ref{ide:aBell_d}) leads to an expression as the partial Bell polynomial, which is identical to $n!$ times the $A$-hypergeometric polynomial with